liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/05-fragment-template.markdown

 # Fragment Template [](id=using-the-fragment-template)

 In this tutorial, you'll learn how to create a Liferay fragment as a Liferay module.
-You can learn more about what a Liferay fragment module does in the [Declaring a Fragment Host](/develop/tutorials/-/knowledge_base/7-0/overriding-a-modules-jsps#declaring-a-fragment-host) article and in section 3.14 of the
+You can learn more about fragment modules in the [Declaring a Fragment Host](/develop/tutorials/-/knowledge_base/7-0/overriding-a-modules-jsps#declaring-a-fragment-host) article and in section 3.14 of the
 [OSGi Alliance's core specification document](https://www.osgi.org/developer/downloads/release-6/).